SkaveRat/AISBnodejs/README.md

 Introduction
 ------------

-This is a client for the networkClient of [AI Sandbox](http://aisandbox.com/).
+This is a very basic client for the networkClient of [AI Sandbox](http://aisandbox.com/).

-**WARNING:** The API is not finished and will probably change in the future!
+As this is the first release, there will probably be bugs.
+Please report bugs to the [issue list](https://github.com/SkaveRat/AISBnodejs/issues)

 Usage example
 -----